 Furthermore, consider the affluence of your different audiences, says digital strategist Shane Barker.
 Prices will need to be localized as different markets can have very different opinions on what’s affordable.
 It’s the same with discounts, too.
 A 10-percent discount might resonate with some customers but fall flat in other markets, Barker says.

 Not Localizing Negatively Impacts Local SEO

-Local SEO is essential for all brick-and-mortar businesses, New Possibilities Group’s Pete Czech writes.
+Local SEO is essential for all brick-and-mortar businesses.
+Some businesses may choose to implement their own strategies and some choose to use 1stonthelist SEO services and have their assistance when instilling new SEO tactics.
+Either way, there needs to be some sort of SEO strategy put in place so that the business can be seen online.
+Not only do SEO tactics make a website more visible to users, but it can also helps businesses become more competitive too.
+New Possibilities Group’s Pete Czech writes.
 “Local searches lead no less than 50% of consumers to visit the store in question within one day, while 18% of local mobile searches actually lead to a sale within that same 1-day time frame,” he writes.

 “Making sure that your potential customers in your franchisee’s neighborhoods find their site is absolutely crucial in developing your franchise website.”